balena-io-experimental/balena-kodi/README.md

 | **ENABLE_REMOTE_CONTROL_VIA_ADVANCEDSETTINGS**  | `1`   |

 Settings this environment variable will put the file `advancedsettings.xml` in the folder `/root/.kodi/userdata`.
-This will enable the web interface as specified in https://kodi.wiki/view/Web_interface.
-So you can control KODI via http://<IP_address>:8080 or using a Kodi Remote app.
+This will enable the web interface as specified in https://kodi.wiki/view/Web_interface so you can control Kodi via http://<IP_address>:8080 or using a Kodi Remote app.

 ## License